General OPT Application FAQs

 WHAT IF THE CIP CODE FOR MY MAJOR DOESN’T APPEAR ON THE SEVP LIST OF QUALIFYING MAJORS, BUT THE SKILLS AND TRAINING I RECEIVED DO?

-The CIP code for your major must appear on the current SEVP list of qualifying majors or the DSO will not recommend you for a STEM OPT Extension.
+The CIP code for your major must appear on the current SEVP list of qualifying majors, or else ISSS cannot issue a STEM OPT I-20 for you.

 AM I ELIGIBLE FOR A 24-MONTH STEM EXTENSION FOR A PREVIOUSLY-EARNED DEGREE THAT IS NOT THE BASIS OF MY CURRENT POST-COMPLETION OPT AUTHORIZATION?